NinjaBearStudioTech/Documentation/Writerside/topics/combat/guides/cbt_guide_combos.md

 ## Combo Gameplay Ability

-The **Combo Ability** owns the Combo Tree and grants the Gameplay Abilities that can be triggered by the combo.
+The **Combo Ability** references the Combo Tree and grants the Gameplay Abilities that can be triggered by the combo.
 Once configured, it acts as the orchestration ability that starts and drives the Combo Manager.

 <procedure title="Configure the Combo Gameplay Ability" collapsible="true" default-state="expanded">
     <img src="cbt_guide_combo_ability.png" alt="Combo Gameplay Ability" border-effect="line" thumbnail="true"/>